-Additionally, the checkjob and checknode routines provide detailed information and sanity checking on individual jobs and nodes respectively.
+Beyond diagnose, the checkjob and checknode commands also provide detailed information and sanity checking on individual jobs and nodes respectively.
+These commands can indicate why a job cannot start, which nodes can be available, and information regarding the recent events impacting current job or nodes state.

-Using Maui Logs for Troubleshooting
+14.1.3 Using Maui Logs for Troubleshooting